Saketh1702/six-degrees/README.md

 Six Degrees is a website that demonstrates that a musician is connected to almost every other musician through a chain of collaborations, typically with less than 5 artists in between two of them.
 From Paul McCartney to BLACKPINK to Ed Sheeran, this web of connections can be explored by searching for two artists.
 This website was inspired by the title of The Script's [Six Degrees of Separation](https://open.spotify.com/track/0Sayb1EWTywPttwJo7zjBt?si=P14dbX1aQYa5b4QtW3V9gA) song.

-The data used for this site is from [Spotify's API](https://developer.spotify.com) and gathered as of July 2020.
+The data used for this site is from [Spotify's API](https://developer.spotify.com) and gathered as of December 2024.
 It was created using Java Spring Boot, the Vaadin UI framework, and a Neo4j graph database.

 \*Unfortunately, the Neo4j database requires too much server storage and RAM to run properly using free services.
 I am currently looking for a solution and hope to find an easy way to run it on the web.